 Laurie H. Glimcher, MD

-Laurie H. Glimcher, MD, is the President and CEO of the Dana-Farber Cancer Institute, Director of the Dana-Farber/Harvard Cancer Center, and the Richard and Susan Smith Professor of Medicine at Harvard Medical School.
-Previously, she was the Stephen and Suzanne Weiss Dean and Professor of Medicine of Weill Cornell Medicine and Provost for Medical Affairs of Cornell University.
-Dr. Glimcher is a distinguished immunologist, widely renowned for her work in one of the most promising areas of cancer research.
+Laurie H. Glimcher, MD, served as President and CEO of Dana-Farber Cancer Institute from 2016 to 2024 and is the Richard and Susan Smith Distinguished Professor of Medicine at Harvard Medical School.
+A distinguished immunologist, she is widely renowned for her work in one of the most promising areas of cancer research.
+She previously was the Stephen and Suzanne Weiss Dean and Professor of Medicine of Weill Cornell Medicine and Provost for Medical Affairs of Cornell University.

 Aside from her research efforts, Dr. Glimcher has been a staunch proponent of improved access to care, health policy, and medical education, while simultaneously serving as a pioneering mentor and role model for cancer research trainees and for all women in science.
-Notably, she was the first female to be appointed as Dean of Weill Cornell Medicine in New York, and is the first female President and Chief Executive Officer of Dana-Farber Cancer Institute.
+Notably, she was the first female to be appointed Dean of Weill Cornell Medicine in New York, and first female President and Chief Executive Officer of Dana-Farber Cancer Institute.

 Dr. Glimcher is the recipient of many awards and honors.
 In 2022, she was named to Modern Healthcare's 50 Most Influential Clinical Executives.
-In 2018, she received the American Association of Immunologists Lifetime Achievement Award; the Indiana University School of Medicine's Steven C. Beering Award for outstanding research contributions to the advancement of biomedical or clinical science; and the L'Oréal-UNESCO Award for Women in Science.
-She has also received the 2017 George M. Kober Medal and the 2017 Award for Distinguished Research in the Biomedical Sciences from the Association of Medical Colleges (AAMC).
+In 2018, she received the American Association of Immunologists Lifetime Achievement Award; the Indiana University School of Medicine's Steven C. Beering Award for outstanding research contributions to advancement of biomedical or clinical science; and the L'Oréal-UNESCO Award for Women in Science.
+She has also received the 2017 George M. Kober Medal and the 2017 Award for Distinguished Research in the Biomedical Sciences from the Association of American Medical Colleges (AAMC).

-Dr. Glimcher is a magna cum laude graduate of Radcliffe College and holds an MD degree cum laude from Harvard Medical School.
+Dr. Glimcher is a magna cum laude graduate of Radcliffe College, and holds an MD degree cum laude from Harvard Medical School.

 Researcher